AHartNtkn/IotaTT/README.md

 ```

 Which will be of type `P t2`.
 Note that x is only bound in the intermediate
 type-form, not in anything else.
+Additionally, reflexive proofs are denoted
+`B`.

 Install
 -------